Disclaimer: The English language text below is

 social rights, their implementation and their duties thereof;

-2) that everyone, who has the rights thereof, shall duly
+2)that everyone, who has the rights thereof, shall duly

-receive the relevant social services and in their full extent;
+receive the relevant social services and in their full

 3) that the requesting and receiving of social services is as